visipedia/iwildcam_comp/readme.md

 ## Camera Trap Animal Detection Model

 We allow the use of the [Microsoft AI for Earth MegaDetector](https://github.com/microsoft/CameraTraps/blob/main/megadetector.md) (described in [this paper](https://arxiv.org/abs/1907.06772)), a general and robust camera trap detection model which competitors are free to use as they see fit.
-Megadetector v3 detects `animal` and `person` classes, while the MegaDetector v4 adds a `vehicle` class.
+MegaDetector v3 detects `animal` and `person` classes, while the MegaDetector v4 adds a `vehicle` class.
 Any version of the MegaDetector is allowed to be used in this competition.
 The models can be downloaded from [here](https://github.com/microsoft/CameraTraps/blob/main/megadetector.md#downloading-the-model).

 Sample code for running the MegaDetector over a folder of images can be found [here](https://github.com/microsoft/CameraTraps/blob/main/detection/run_tf_detector_batch.py).

-We have run MegaDetector v4 over the WCS dataset, and provide the top bounding boxes and associated confidences along with the metadata.
-Detections are provided in the following format:
+We have run MegaDetector v4 over the WCS dataset, and we are providing the top bounding boxes and associated confidences along with the metadata.
+Detections are given in the following format:

 ```txt
 {